2018-2019 Academic Year

 Length of Time, Cost of Program, & Scholarship Availability

-The average time to complete the degree is usually 7 semesters for full-time students.
+The average time to complete the degree is usually 2.3 years for full-time students.
 The maximum amount of time to complete is 5 years.
 The average cost to complete the 60 credit hour program is $25,886 for residents and $52,630 for non-residents.
-The programs offer the following scholarships: Calvin M. Pinkard Scholarship Fund, Marriage and Family Therapy Fund, the R.M.H.C.
-Student Textbook Scholarship, and the Rehabilitation Services Administration (RSA) Scholarship.
+The RMHC program offers the following scholarships: Calvin M. Pinkard Scholarship Fund, Susan D Kelley Textbook Scholarship, and the Rehabilitation Services Administration (RSA) Scholarship.
 In addition, there are USF Graduate Scholarships and National Scholarships available to our students accesable from our website.

 Additional Student Outcome Data

-Additional student outcome data is required by CORE, the University, and the Southern Association of Colleges and Schools (SACS).
-Data are evaluated on two metrics that are part of the overall program evaluation:
+Additional student outcome data is required by CACREP, the University, and the Southern Association of Colleges and Schools (SACS).
+Data are evaluated on two metrics that are part of the overall program evaluation.
+They are:

 In addition to the required courses and a total of 60 semester hours, all students must pass a final written comprehensive examination to measure student competency prior to receiving the master's degree.
 The comprehensive examination is comprised of questions across fifteen knowledge domains underlying rehabilitation and mental health counseling.
-The knowledge domains are based on the standards set by the Council on Rehabilitation Education (CORE) and Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The knowledge domains are based on the standards set by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Criterion: 90% of students will achieve a score of 80% or higher

 The RMHC program has a highly qualified faculty who are active locally, nationally and internationally.
 Their research and creative activity rank among the highest in academic literature, funding and awards annually.
 Faculty maintain a very active teaching portfolio and work closely with students as mentors and researchers.
-Currently, the program has four full-time (4.0 FTE) tenure-track faculty, three and three-fifth (2.60 FTE) clinical faculty, one (1.0 FTE) research faculty and 9 part-time (5.75FTE) adjunct faculty members.
-The faculty student ratio is 1 to 10.
+Currently, the program has four full-time tenure-track faculty, four clinical faculty, and 9 part-time adjunct faculty.
+The faculty-to-student ratio is 1 to 10.
 Tenure-track and clinical faculty serve as advisors to full-time and part-time students.
 Faculty teaching effectiveness is based on, among other measures, the Student Assessment of Instruction, an instrument that is required by the University.
-The average rating of overall teaching effectiveness for 2016 was approximately 4.63/5.0. (compared to USF average for Spring 2019 was 4.27/5.0)
+The average rating of overall teaching effectiveness for 2019 was approximately 4.48 / 5.0. (compared to USF average for Spring 2019 was 4.27/5.0)

-U.S. News & World Report's America's Best Graduate Schools rankings released in March 2015 listed our Department at 24th in the nation in Best Health Schools, Rehabilitation Counseling, which is a significant accomplishment compared to the 2010 listings where the Department was ranked 39th of the 166 programs in the nation.
+U.S. News & World Report's America's Best Graduate Schools rankings released in March 2019, listed our Department at 27th in the nation in Best Health Schools, Rehabilitation Counseling, which is a significant accomplishment compared to the 2010 listings where the Department was ranked 39th of 166 programs in the nation.